-Skagit County, also known as Skagit Valley, is located in the northwestern section of Washington State, USA, one hour north of Seattle, ½ hour south of Bellingham, and slightly over one hour south of the Canadian Border.
+Skagit County, also known as Skagit Valley, is located in the northwestern section of Washington State, USA, one hour north of Seattle, a ½ hour south of Bellingham, and slightly over one hour south of the Canadian Border.
 With historic moderate all-year weather (many years of no snow), Skagit is a great place to call “home”, and own real estate – homes, condominiums, vacant land, commercial or investment property – ranging from home sites to farmland to recreational to waterfront.
-The jagged Cascade Mountain Range bordering the eastern county line, looks westward to a fertile Skagit Valley, which annually produces a wide variety of agricultural crops.
-Meandering through the Skagit Valley is the mighty Skagit River, which flows toward the breathtaking Puget Sound and San Juan Islands.
-Flocks of Canadian Geese, Snow Geese and Trumpeter Swans can be seen grazing here during the winter months.
-Impressive Bald Eagles fly overhead year-round throughout the County, and Great Blue Heron wade along the shorelines of the area.
+The jagged Cascade Mountain Range bordering the eastern county line looks westward to a fertile Skagit Valley, which annually produces a wide variety of agricultural crops.
+Meandering through the Skagit Valley is the mighty Skagit River, which flows toward the breathtaking Puget Sound and the San Juan Islands.
+Flocks of Canadian Geese, Snow Geese, and Trumpeter Swans can be seen grazing here during the winter months.
+Impressive Bald Eagles fly overhead year-round throughout the County and Great Blue Heron wade along the shorelines of the area.